 In addition to years of doing extensive research on educational advocacy, she has completed the New York State Family Peer Advocate Credential process from Families Together in NY State; the NY Partners in Policymaking program; is a Support Parent with Parents for Parents, and is a certified IEP Parent Member.
 Among her many affiliations, she was previously a member of the Parent Advisory Panel for New York Legal Services, assisting in policy recommendations for crisis and de-escalation in public schools.
 She is a coalition member of Medicaid Matters New York, Steering Group; on the Advisory Council for the Protection and Advocacy for Individuals with Mental Illness (PAIMI); and a past elected member of the Citywide Council on Special Education for the New York City Department of Education and continues to work with the council as a High School Rep. She is a graduate of Hunter College, product of the NYC public school system, and a native New Yorker.
 She lives in Brooklyn with her son and their dog, Andy.

 Rachel Ford, Parent Advocate (pictured right) offers guidance in designing special education supports to help students with disabilities, particularly those who identify as twice-exceptional or 2e.
 She is especially well-versed in the NYC ASD Nest application process and program offerings.
-While she has served as volunteer parent advocate for the past three years, she has received additional training through the Wrightslaw special education law and advocacy program.
+She has received Advanced Advocate training in “Representing Parents at Impartial Hearings” through COPAA and participated in the Wrightslaw special education law and advocacy program.
 She is a strong believer in community organizing, and has started many parent action groups at schools throughout the city.
 She also runs the unofficial citywide listserv for parents in the ASD Nest program.
 Among her many affiliations, she is a member of COPAA as well as advocacy group 2eNYC, through which she helped draft and publish the first-ever survey of public and private school parents, the 2018 2eNYC Parent Survey and Results.

-Prior to joining Special Support Services, she spent 20 years honing her negotiation skills in the field of nonprofit management; most notably holding senior positions at Creative Time, HERE Arts Center and the Doris Duke Performing Artist Awards.
+Prior to joining Special Support Services in 2018, she spent 20 years honing her negotiation skills in the field of nonprofit management; most notably holding senior positions at Creative Time, HERE Arts Center and the Doris Duke Performing Artist Awards.